Angkor: Society and State

 pdf 1.4 MB

-Using great erudition and the tools of Marxist theory, the author - who was openly critical of the Soviet regime -, shares with us his vision of the Angkorian society as "representing a definite phase in a developmental process which may be termed 'state-centered'.
-The phase itself may be named 'communal-theocratic'.
+Using great erudition and the tools of Marxist theory, the author — who was openly critical of the Soviet régime -, shares with us his vision of the Angkorian society as representing a definite phase in a developmental process which may be termed state-centered’.
+The phase itself may be named communal-theocratic’.
 He summarized here the findings from his major work on Angkor, Angkorskaia Imperiia (The Angkorian Empire, 1967).

 The state formation in Angkor

 The beginning of the new era finds the Khmer tribes at the stage of the Iron Age culture.
 The population, sparse as it is, is made up of tribal clan communities with strong internal kinship ties and living relatively isolated from each other, though mutually at peace.
 This situation changed radically after the coastal regions in the Mekong Delta came under the influence of the highly developed Indian civilization.
-Indian immigrants, colonists and traders brought with them their own ideas of government, 'customs and fashions', and religious symbolism.
+Indian immigrants, colonists and traders brought with them their own ideas of government, customs and fashions’, and religious symbolism.
 They acquainted the aborigines with various new techniques, including methods of land reclamation, and with handicrafts and the art of war.
 However, the main changes in the life of the people of this coastal region were connected firstly with the introduction of writing, that major tool of civilization, and secondly with the drawing of the coastal communities into the broader sphere of international trade.
 These two factors radically changed the nature of the existing community of agriculturists and hunters transforming it into a nagara, or clan community with a state-like character.
 Trade and the crafts serving this trade became the chief occupation of the populace of this nagara.
 And the war craft acquired a place of honor among the other crafts, corresponding to a similar place of honor of the slave trade in the commercial structure.

-We shall not dwell on the social characteristics of the nagara, referring the reader to the work by M. Kozlova, L. Sedov and V. Tiurin for this (1968, pp. 524-28).
+We shall not dwell on the social characteristics of the nagara, referring the reader to the work by M. Kozlova, L. Sedov and V. Tiurin for this (1968, pp. 524 – 28).
 For our present purpose it is necessary only to say a few words about the nature of the relations between the nagara and the periphery which as yet lacked a state organization.
 This periphery served as the chief source of slaves, valuable commercial commodities and, partly, foodstuffs.
 At least, that is what Chinese travellers of the period stated in their reports (Giteaux 1958; Malleret 1960).
 All these commodities were secured in the form of tribute or as war spoils and prisoners.
-Only in this sense can we speak of a Funan military expansion and of the emergence of the first 'empire' on Cambodian soil.
+Only in this sense can we speak of a Funan military expansion and of the emergence of the first empire’ on Cambodian soil.
 What, in fact, it amounted to was the domination of trade routes, or in other words the subjugation of other competing nagaras, and the political and military exploitation of the inland areas.
 The impact of the nagaras on the life of the interior regions, with their clusters of relatively small, autarkic communities, would not have been so radical if it had not been for the slave trade, that is, military plundering.
 It was precisely this plunder that stimulated the creation of a political and military apparatus of resistance among the peacefully stagnating communities of the interior.
-In the space of 300 years primitive state formations cropped up where once peripheral 'wilderness' had been, enabling the communities in question to defend themselves against Funanese slave raiders.
+In the space of 300 years primitive state formations cropped up where once peripheral wilderness’ had been, enabling the communities in question to defend themselves against Funanese slave raiders.
 The process was facilitated by the migration of some Funanese to the interior regions, which played the same role as the earlier migration of Indians had played for Funan itself.
-At any rate the conquerors of Funan — the Chenla kings Bhavavarman and Chitrasena — were such immigrants (Pelliot 1903). [p 112]
+At any rate the conquerors of Funan — the Chenla kings Bhavavarman and Chitrasena — were such immigrants (Pelliot 1903). [p 112

 God-Kings

-The idea of the merging of the king's power with that of the gods of the Indian pantheon (Siva, Vishnu, or Buddha) was introduced by Jayavarman II, assisted by the Indian brahmana Hiranyadama.
+The idea of the merging of the king’s power with that of the gods of the Indian pantheon (Siva, Vishnu, or Buddha) was introduced by Jayavarman II, assisted by the Indian brahmana Hiranyadama.
 This priest initiated a special rite consisting in part of the recital of appropriate Tantric texts and special sacrifices.
 Later, each successive monarch had to be confirmed in office, and his mystical divine power was conferred upon him by the royal chaplain (purohita), whose post was hereditary in one of the brahmana clans.
 It should be emphasized that during their lifetime Angkorian kings were considered not so much as gods, but rather as mystical intermediaries between gods and men.
 According to a popular legend transmitted by Tcheou Ta-kouan, the king was obliged to sleep every night with a nine-headed serpent — the owner of all the land — who appeared to him in the form of a woman.
 The king could not shirk this responsibility even once, as this would have brought down great harm to the people.
-The kings were not held to be descendants of gods, but were believed to become gods (or merge completely with gods) posthumously. [p 115]
+The kings were not held to be descendants of gods, but were believed to become gods (or merge completely with gods) posthumously. [p 115

 Women and Power